-Following ESD-preventive practices use a properly grounded wrist strap and replace the UV LED by first disconnecting the LED power connector and cable depicted in Figure 7-4, then removing the four (4) socket head screws to remove/replace the LED PCA.
+Following ESD prevention practices, use a properly grounded wrist strap and replace the UV LED by first disconnecting its power at the J12 connector (Figure 7-4) and removing the four (4) socket head screws (Figure 7-5) to access the UV LED.
 Avoid damage to the UV LED by by only handling the UV LED PCA assembly by the board's edges during installation.

-After installing and securing the replacement UV LED PCA assembly, perform the UV adjustment steps per Section 7.7.
+After installing and securing the replacement UV LED PCA assembly, it is recommended to perform a Zero Cal (see Section 5.2.3.2).